klauspost/compress/s2/README.md

 Decoding is compatible with Snappy compressed content, but content compressed with S2 cannot be decompressed by Snappy.
 This means that S2 can seamlessly replace Snappy without converting compressed content.

+S2 can produce Snappy compatible output, faster and better than Snappy.
+If you want full benefit of the changes you should use s2 without Snappy compatibility.

 S2 is designed to have high throughput on content that cannot be compressed.
 This is important, so you don't have to worry about spending CPU cycles on already compressed data.